gibbok/animatelo/usage.md

 [Try live example](//codepen.io/gibbok/pen/ZLQBZJ/)

 # Extensibility
-Animate.js can be easily extended to support other animations using plugins.
+Animatelo can be easily extended to support other animations using plugins.
-A plugin is a single JavaScript file which follows the [Namespacing Patterns](//addyosmani.com/resources/essentialjsdesignpatterns/book/#detailnamespacing) conventions, and should be added into your project document's `<head>` after `animate.min.js` file.
+A plugin is a single JavaScript file which follows the [Namespacing Patterns](//addyosmani.com/resources/essentialjsdesignpatterns/book/#detailnamespacing) conventions, and should be added into your project document's `<head>` after `animatelo.min.js` file.

 Use the following boilerplate for your plugin: